-This section describes the planning for institutional capacity for Disaster Management within the ORTDM in accordance with KPA 1 of the NDMF.
+This section describes the planning for institutional capacity for Disaster Management within the CHDM in accordance with KPA 1 of the NDMF.

-3.1 Current Institutional Arrangements within ORTDM
+3.1 Current Institutional Arrangements within CHDM

-The placement of the Disaster Management function currently falls under Community Services.
+The placement of the Disaster Management function has over the years changed from being part of the municipal manager's office to be falling under Community Services.
 The placement of the function has an influence on its cross-sectoral coordination capacity and should be considered carefully.